 GF: What are the other consequences of the pandemic?

-Gupta: I’m convinced that one of the big things coming out of this pandemic is a much greater focus on ESG.
+Gupta: I’m convinced that one of the big things coming out of this pandemic is a much greater focus on ESG [environmental, social, and corporate governance factors].
 And within ESG, there’s going to be a much bigger focus on the S part of ESG, the social issues.
-Because anybody has seen through the pandemic that inequality issues all come to the fore.
+Because anybody has seen, through the pandemic, that inequality issues all come to the fore.
 So the issue of trust is going to be big.

-Something else that sort of came from the COVID but not entirely, is much greater reliance on distributed ledger.
-Right in the middle of the COVID, there were some really large trade finance fraud.
+Something else that sort of came from Covid but not entirely, is much greater reliance on distributed ledger.
+Right in the middle of the Covid, there were some really large cases of trade-finance fraud.
 Blockchain technology and distributed ledger can actually resolve that.
-And so we are now doubling down in our efforts to use blockchain for these kinds of use cases, authenticity and verification.
+So we are now doubling down on our efforts to use blockchain for these kinds of use cases—authenticity and verification.

-There are some other changes which are not directly linked to our digital strategy but came out of COVID.
+There are some other changes that are not directly linked to our digital strategy, but came out of Covid.
 One is geopolitics: China/US issues are going to be a big game-changer, especially in our part of the world.
 If you’re sitting in Southeast Asia, you’re sort of caught between two elephants dancing.
 You’ve got to figure out how you play with both of them without getting trampled.